mohi0/mohi0/README.md

  ## My Projects:
  Here are some of my projects I have worked on as a developer

- - 🌬 Air quality App  :
+ - Air quality monitor :
  An android applictaion that uses a REST API to show pollution in different places
  Techstack: Android Jetpack Compose
             Native iOS (Swift)

+- LIDAR system
+  system to work with lidar, measurements

 - Grographic data Visualizer
   Software to view grographic data from Lidar / Satellite Images.
 Perform basic computational tasks